-Case managers are critical members of a Ryan White care team.
-They help patients navigate the health care and social services systems, and they help clinicians coordinate and implement care plans.
+Case managers, as members of a Ryan White care team, help patients navigate the health care and social services systems.
+They also help clinicians coordinate and implement care plans.
 Medical case managers provide essential education and follow-up to make sure that patients understand the importance of adherence to treatment and keeping both routine and specialty appointments.

 - Case Management - best practices and creative approaches for case management and support services.

-- Medical Services - case managers play an important role in identifying and addressing many common medical concerns including adherence problems, substance abuse, and mental illness.
+- Medical & Support Services - case managers play an important role in identifying and addressing many common medical concerns including adherence problems, substance abuse, and mental illness.

 - HIV Care Continuum - tools for assessing and improving patient engagement.

-- Consumers / Patients - tools for patient education, models and best practices for peer programs, advisory boards, and consumer involvement initiatives.
+- People Living with HIV (PLWH) & Community Involvement - tools for patient education, models and best practices for peer programs, advisory boards, and patient involvement initiatives.

-- HIV Counseling and Testing - guidelines, tools, and resources for special situations.
+- HIV Testing & Diagnosis - guidelines, tools, and resources for special situations.

-- Populations - these resources address cultural competency, as well as challenging situations such as incarceration, homelessness, and rural settings.
-Approaches and considerations for serving special populations such as adolescents, women, transgender, and MSM communities are also documented.
+- Key Populations - these resources address cultural competency, as well as challenging situations such as incarceration, homelessness, and rural settings.
+Approaches and considerations for serving special populations such as gay/bisexual men (MSM), women, adolescents, transgender people, and women, are also documented.

 Guidelines and Manuals